gamernewone/Garden-of-words/src/site/notes/700 Garden of Words/Home.md

 # Welcome to the show

 Hi, welcome to my website.
-I’m Rich, a software engineer studying in Ghana.
+I’m Rich, an aspiring software engineer studying in Ghana.

 # Comp Sci (ATU) Portal